pactflow/docs.pactflow.io/website/docs/docs/permissions/predefined-roles.md

 ## Guest

 A user with the guest role can only view contract related data through the UI, and has no API access.
-For some [Pactflow SaaS plans](https://pactflow.io/pricing/), users with only the guest role are free.

 The permissions associated with the guest role may not be modified.